 Workplace Bullying and Its Impact

-In order to address the consequences of workplace bullying, it is important to first understand what it entails.
-This section will delve into the definition of workplace bullying, the different forms it can take, and the scope and prevalence of this issue.
+To deal with workplace bullying, we first need to understand what it is.
+This section explains the definition of workplace bullying, the different forms it takes, and just how common the problem is.

 Defining Workplace Bullying